 What is a treatment like?

 Treatment may vary from 15 to 45 minutes depending on the size of the area to be treated.
 First, the treated area is cleansed and a cool gel is applied.
 When the pulse of light is delivered, the sensation is similar to a snap of a rubber band.
 After treatment, the gel is removed, the skin cleansed, and sunscreen is applied.
-Pain is minimal; however, topical anesthesia can be used for maximum comfort.
+Pain is very minimal.
 For sensitive skin, a cool compress is applied following treatment.

 How can I expect to look immediately after a treatment?